madcyph3r/AdvancedMaterialDrawer/README.md

 ### Others
 - If you found an issues, then open a ticket.
 - If you like the library, press the star ;)
-- A Wiki with smail intruductions will come
+- A Wiki with small intruductions will come

 ### Screenshots
 <img src="https://github.com/madcyph3r/AdvancedMaterialDrawer/blob/master/Screenshot_1.png" alt="screenshot" width="300px" height="auto" />